 Additionally, Carla is a tribal member of the Penobscot Indian Nation, and Bear Clan, married to Joseph Knapp and proud mother of two children.
 With the support of her family, Carla’s mission is to provide opportunities that improve the lives of youth and communities.

 Kelly Concho-Hayes is an enrolled tribal member of the Navajo Nation and hails from Tsayatoh, New Mexico.
 She is Red Running into Water (Navajo) born for the Acoma (Child of the Little Eagle Clan) and Zuni people (Child of the Turkey Clan).
 Kelly is married to Jeremy Hayes from Nambe Oweenge (Winter Clan), who is active duty in the U.S. Navy for over 20 years.
-They have three daughters, Nanabah, Lena Povi, and Makowa.
+They have three daughters, Nanabah, Lena Povi and Makowa.

 Kelly holds her Master of Education in Curriculum and Instruction and Bachelor of Science in Education from Montana State University.
 Growing up on the Navajo, Acoma, and Zuni reservations, Kelly is deeply rooted in her traditional teachings from her family and community.
-Her work has always been with American Indian and Alaskan Native people, which has allowed her to collaborate with various organizations, tribes, and villages across the United States including Hawaii and Alaska at different capacities.
+Her work has always been with American Indian and Alaskan Native people, which has allowed her to collaborate with various organizations, Tribes, and villages across the United States including Hawaii and Alaska at different capacities.

-Kelly’s service area includes 16 organizations in the following states:
+Kelly’s service area includes 15 organizations in the following states:

 California